What makes us the way we are? Why are some people predisposed to be overweight? How is it that some of us are prone to Type 2 diabetes?

 Pancreas Interest Group

-Twice during the school year, multiple laboratories interested in all aspects of pancreas and beta cell biology get together to present and discuss current research that is being performed in their laboratories.
+Twice during the school year, multiple laboratories across UMN and the Schulze Diabetes Institutes (https://med.umn.edu/surgery/research/schulze-diabetes-institute ) interested in all aspects of pancreas and beta cell biology get together to present and discuss current research that is being performed in their laboratories.
 Graduate students, postdoctoral fellows, and PIs present.
+Islet focused seminars are disseminated through membership at the islet biology interest group, firstname.lastname@example.org.

 During the school year, this weekly meeting offers a variety of seminar topics, ranging from basic science to clinical topics.
-Presenters include physicians and PIs.
+Presenters include physicians and basic science scientists.

 Stem Cell Institute

-During the school year, the institute hosts a weekly seminar in which invited faculty present their research.
+During the school year, the institute hosts a weekly seminar in which invited faculty presents their research.
 During the summer, graduate students and postdoctoral fellows present their work.
+When Dr. Alejandro host a visiting faculty, her team meets one-on-one or as a group with the speaker to discuss science and career development. https://med.umn.edu/stemcell

 Regional and National Conferences

 All members of the lab (undergrads, post-baccalaureate, graduate students, and post-docs) are encouraged to attend local, regional and national conferences.
-Dr. Alejandro encourages trainees at all levels to submit abstracts to the Midwest Islet Club, American Diabetes Association, EASD and Keystone Meetings.
+Dr. Alejandro encourages trainees at all levels to submit abstracts to the Midwest Islet Club, American Diabetes Association, EASD, Keystone Meetings, International Federation of Placenta Associations (IFPA), Society for Reproductive Investigation (SRI) and DOHAD World Congress.

 Alejandro and Ruan Lab Joint Meeting 2018